ADesertDrawing/games/Fruitflies/README.md

-Fruitflies is a game by A Desert Drawing, with an enormous amount of help from Pippin Barr.
+Fruitflies is a game by A Desert Drawing (with lots of help from Pippin Barr).